ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Project_And_Source_Code_Management.md

 {{< blocks/screenshot color="white" image="/images/create_git_repo.png">}}

-*Note that a pair of public and private keys are generated for each repository which is set up on the FerrisFX platform.
+*Note that a pair of public and private keys are generated for each repository which is set up on the {{< param replacables.brand_name  >}}FX platform.
-The private key is encrypted and stored safely in the database and will never be presented to anyone, whereas the public key should be copied and added to the git repository in order to provide the FerrisFX access to the repository and the possibility to clone packages.*
+The private key is encrypted and stored safely in the database and will never be presented to anyone, whereas the public key should be copied and added to the git repository in order to provide the {{< param replacables.brand_name  >}}FX access to the repository and the possibility to clone packages.*

 {{< blocks/screenshot color="white" image="/images/public_key_repo.png">}}